Newsletter 2025

-Jim will be visiting Regional SA and Victoria in the latter part of 2024.
+Jim will be visiting Regional SA and Victoria in 2026.

 New Online Booking Tool!

-If you’d like to book an appointment, please try out our new online booking tool!
+If you’d like to book an appointment for reviews, please try out our new online booking tool!
+Initial appointments need to be booked by phone.

 Welcome…